jrogers3UE/Meeting-Notes/Josh & Sara Meeting Notes.md

 - It would be better to present percentages of cell populations in FC graphs more clearly, and to make one graph which shows number of cells sorted for all four graphs.

 - Look into mechanism of CTV.

+- Eamon will complete all single cell analyses for now.